one2many/robust-cpa-sfm/src/pages/index.md

             style: secondary
       - type: feature
         title: Planning
-        content: >-
+        content: >
-          Small business tax return preparation and filing instructions is a core service offered to our clients.
+          Tax planning and tax forecasting services for individual and small business clients is a core competency of the firm.
+Effective tax minimization begins with long-term tax strategizing to establish overall objectives and is maintained with conscientious and consistent annual tax forecasting and mid-year tax planning.
         align: left
         image: images/feature.svg
         image_position: right